amgraham/dlist/README.md

 The four icons are from <http://somerandomdude.com/work/iconic/>, while the font is Universalis from <http://arkandis.tuxfamily.org/adffonts.html> both are included in this release for your convenience.

-You should beautify your installation and upload the four icons and web font somewhere easy (read; universally accessible), open `dir-listing.php` in your favorite editor, and update `$imgdir` &amp; `$fontdir` accordingly (wherever you decided to keep the icons and webfont).
+You should beautify your installation and upload the four icons and web font somewhere universally accessible, open `dir-listing.php` in your favorite editor, and update `$imgdir` &amp; `$fontdir` accordingly (wherever you decided to keep the icons and webf ont).

 A refresh of your browser should display the changes.